 - Names are never declared but they must be assigned values before they are referenced.
-This means that some errors will never be exposed until runtime when the use of an unassigned variable will raise an exception (see also Python.23 Initialization of Variables [LAV]). - Names can be unique but may look similar to other names, for example, alpha and alpha, x and x, beta and beta which could lead to the use of the wrong variable especially because Python does not support declarations:
+This means that some errors will never be exposed until runtime when the use of an unassigned variable will raise an exception (see Python.23). - Names can be unique but may look similar to other names, for example, alpha and aLpha, x and x, beta and beta which could lead to the use of the wrong variable.
+Python will not detect this problem at compile-time.